-C-3 is dedicated to preserving and improving our region's built and natural environments.
+C-3 San Diego is dedicated to preserving and improving our region's built and natural environments.
 Our objective is to influence critical policy, planning, and design through education, empowerment, and advocacy.

 Each generation must rise to meet the challenges of the modern era.
 We believe that resolving racial inequality, expanding our public health infrastructure, and building climate change resilience is critical to ensuring the future of our city, our region, and our planet.
 How we develop our lands and structure our communities today will have lasting and potentially climacteric impacts.
-Citizens Coordinate for Century 3 is pledging to meet these challenges through the following actions:
+C-3 San Diego is pledging to meet these challenges through the following actions:

 Temporary Paradise?
 A Look at the Special Landscape of the San Diego Region, originally printed in 1974, resulted from a grant gifted to the City of San Diego by the Marston family, enlisting the expertise and creativity of two nationally noted planners, Kevin Lynch and Donald Appleyard.
 Together, Lynch and Appleyard provided a comprehensive, forward-looking, and beautifully illustrated blueprint, by which the San Diego-Tijuana region could grow and prosper while preserving and accentuating its unique and special characteristics.

-For over 40 years, Temporary Paradise? has provided guidance to C-3 in our advocacy and education efforts.
-In the years since its release, C-3 has generated two complementary documents to it: most recently, Sustainable Paradise, released on our 50th Anniversary.
+For over 40 years, Temporary Paradise? has provided guidance to C-3 San Diego in our advocacy and education efforts.
+In the years since its release, C-3 San Diego has generated two complementary documents to it: most recently, Sustainable Paradise, released on our 50th Anniversary.
 The message of Temporary Paradise? is just as relevant today as when it was written.